lightning/bolts/07-routing-gossip.md

 to the signaturea of the double-SHA256 of message after the end of `node-signature-2`, using `node-id-1` and `node-id-2` as keys respectively.

-The receiving node MUST ignore the message if the output `outputindex` in block `blockheight` transaction number `blockindex` does not correspond to a P2WSH using `bitcoin-key-1` and `bitcoin-key-2` as specified in [BOLT #3](03-transactions.md#funding-transaction-output).
+The receiving node MUST ignore the message if the output specified by `channel-id` does not correspond to a P2WSH using `bitcoin-key-1` and `bitcoin-key-2` as specified in [BOLT #3](03-transactions.md#funding-transaction-output).
 The receiving node MUST ignore the message if this output is spent.